HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

     caused by: Node is not defined

-In this post, I will share with you my solution to this issue and also the Webpack configuration to launch test in browser with the mocha-loader plugin.
+In this post, I will share with you my solution to this issue and also I will share with you the Webpack configuration to launch test in browser with the mocha-loader plugin.

-I'll not past all the sources, you can find them [here](https://github.com/HichamBI/Angular2-Webpack-Mocha-Chai-Sinon).
+I'll not past all the sources, you can find them [here](https://github.com/HichamBI/Angular-testing-webpack-mocha-chai-sinon).

+In this tutorial we will use :

++ - **Angular v4.1.1.

++ - **Webpack v2.2.1.

++ - **jsdom v10.1.0. (need Node > 4)

++ - **mocha-webpack** for Node testing.

++ - **mocha-loader** for Browser testing.

-Let's start.
+Let's star !

 #### 0. Settings